 - Complete any work assigned by the Project Manager and within the allocated time

-Choosing your Implementation Partner is not a decision that should be taken lightly.
-They will know the best approach to the project and will offer you realistic timescales to follow.
+Choosing your implementation partner is not a decision that should be taken lightly.
+A good partner will know the best approach to the project and will offer you realistic timescales to follow.
 This isn’t always possible if you keep the project in-house as your staff are likely to not have as much experience in the process.

 The most important consideration, according to Jonathan Stuart of Oracle Gold partner Claremont, is to be very clear on what your business is trying to achieve by implementing an ERP.

 It’s often thought that you should take as much time choosing your partner as you do your vendor.
-With that in mind, when whittling down your options, you should focus on five points:
+When whittling down your options, you should focus on five points: